babylonlabs-io/babylon-integration-deployment/deployments/btcstaking-phase1-bitcoind/README.md

 - A Bitcoin node operating an emulated **regtest Bitcoin** network
 - A **Global Configuration** file that contains system-wide parameters regarding the Staking transactions that are processed by it
+- **Covenant Signer**: Receives unbonding transactions and returns the same transactions signed by the covenant emulator's key
+- **Bitcoin Offline Wallet**: Stores the Covenant Signer member keys and signs unbonding transactions forwarded by the Covenant Signer
+- A **Finality Providers** config file that contains information about finality providers participating in the system

 ### Expected Docker state post-deployment